CarlosAndresd/f_abm/docs/Getting_Started.md

 conda activate f_abm_env
 ```

+to deactivate the Conda environment you can type `conda deactivate`

 If the installation was done using `venv` type:

 ```
 source ./f_abm_env/bin/activate
 ```

+to deactivate the virtual environment you can type `deactiate`

 3. To start the program type